 The composition is geometric, with its perspective view of the allée of trees.
 The contrast between the warm colors of soil and trees and the cold blue sky make this van Gogh painting resolutely away from the flat colors of Gauguin.
 The expression is enhanced by the rich shades of the palette.
 This painting contains the elements that will generate misunderstanding and estrangement between the two great artists.

-2017 SOLD for $ 81M including premium
+2017 SOLD for $ 81M by Christie's

 On June 18, Vincent paints La Nuit étoilée in which the stars are transformed into whirlwinds of fire.
 Anxious about the loss of control of his mental health, Vincent believes being appeased by the energy of his hallucination.
 Doctors fear another major crisis.
 They are right : it happens in mid-July.

 Supervised by the doctors, Vincent does not paint during his crises.
 He takes his brushes again in the last days of August.
 The window of his room looks to the east.
 The sun rising above the wheat field is blinding and hypnotic, and also reveals the bright colors that constitute the soil.
 The colors are intermingled like swirls, scars and tongues of fire with an extreme violence.

 This oil on canvas 50 x 65 cm is titled Laboureur dans un champ.
 The man, the horse and the plow in mid-distance against the light offer a new opus of the favorite theme of Vincent's career, a result of his lifelong empathy with the soil workers.

 Healing through hard work that released his impulses was only an illusion but it produced unprecedented masterpieces.
 The next crisis comes in December.